chyavan-mc/Data-Science-Workbook/Probability.md

 ## Basic Definitions

+### What is Probability?

+#### Frequentist Interpretation
+This approach defines an event's probability (Also known as *physical probability*) as the limit of its relative frequency in many trials (the long-run probability)

+> **Example:**
+> If you toss a coin a large (ideally, *infinite*) number of times, the probability of heads can be determined as the frequency the coin flip resulting in heads

+#### Bayesian Interpretation
+This approach defines an event's probability (Also known as *Evidential probability*) as reasonable expectation representing a state of knowledge or as quantification of a personal belief..
+This means, if we have a different level of knowledge about the same event, the estimate of the probability will be different.

+> **Example:**
+> If you hold an election, the probability of a particular candidate winning can be defined as the expectation of the candidate winning with the consideration of all the knowledge (and uncertainties) about the event

+A more detailed explaination can be found in this [Youtube Video](https://youtu.be/pJyKM-7IgAU?t=85) and this [Wikipedia Article](https://en.wikipedia.org/wiki/Probability_interpretations)

+####

 1. **Sample Space** - A sample space $\Omega$ associated with a random experiment is the set of all possible outcomes of the experiment

 2. **Event** - An event $E$ is a subset of the sample space $\Omega$, or in other words a set of possible outcomes.